oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api_frontend/product.md

 Each element of the array is an object with the following properties:

-**unit** is a string contains the ID of the product unit.
+**unit** is a string that contains the ID of the product unit.

 **precision** is a number of digits after the decimal point for the number of products that a customer can order or add to the shopping list.

-**conversionRate** is a number contains a conversion rate to convert from this unit to the default unit.
+**conversionRate** is a number that contains a conversion rate to convert from this unit to the default unit.

-**default** is a boolean indicates whether this unit is default or not for the product.
+**default** is a boolean that indicates whether this unit is default or not for the product.

 Example of data: **\[{"unit": "item", "precision": 0, "conversionRate": 1, "default": true}\]**